 Tribunal releases report on marine and coastal area regime

-The Waitangi Tribunal has released The Marine and Coastal Area (Takutai Moana) Act 2011 Inquiry Stage 1 Report in pre-publication format.
+The Waitangi Tribunal has released The Marine and Coastal Area (Takutai Moana) Act 2011 Inquiry Stage 1 Report

 The stage 1 inquiry investigated whether the procedural and resourcing arrangements supporting the Marine and Coastal Area (Takutai Moana) Act 2011 breached the Treaty and prejudicially affected Māori.
 The Tribunal accorded the inquiry high priority, acknowledging the importance of the customary rights at stake and the immediacy of the Act’s alleged impacts on Māori.